awslabs/amazon-kinesis-producer/README.md

 #### C++ Core
 * Support for additional AWS regions.
-* Update the CloudWatch upload login to timeout retries at 10 Minutes instead of 30 Minutes and backoff between retries.
+* Update the CloudWatch upload logic to timeout retries at 10 Minutes instead of 30 Minutes and backoff between retries.

 ### 0.12.9